linorobot/linorobot2_hardware/README.md

 On the previous instruction where you check the encoder reads for each motor, you'll see that there's also CPR values printed on the screen.
 If you have defined `MOTOR_OPERATING_VOLTAGE` and `MOTOR_POWER_MEASURED_VOLTAGE`, you can assign these values to `COUNTS_PER_REVX` constants in lino_base_config.h to have a more accurate model of the encoder.

+### 5.4 Troubleshooting Guide

+#### 5.4.1 One of my motor's not spinning.
+- Check if the motors are powered.
+- Check if you have a bad wiring.
+- Check if you have misconfigured the motor's pin assignment in lino_base_config.h.
+- Check if you uncommented the correct motor driver (ie. `USE_GENERIC_2_IN_MOTOR_DRIVER`)
+- Check if you assigned the motor driver pins under the correct motor driver constant.
+For instance, if you uncommented `USE_GENERIC_2_IN_MOTOR_DRIVER`, all the pins you assigned must be inside the `ifdef USE_GENERIC_2_IN_MOTOR_DRIVER` macro.

+#### 5.4.2 One of my encoder has no reading (0 value).
+- Check if the encoders are powered.
+- Check if you have a bad wiring.
+- Check if you have misconfigured the encoder's pin assignment in lino_base_config.h.

+#### 5.4.3 Nothing's printing when I run the screen app.
+- Check if you're passing the correct serial port.
+Run:

+        ls /dev/ttyACM*

+    and ensure that the available serial port matches the port you're passing to the screen app.

+- Check if you forgot to [copy the udev rule](https://github.com/linorobot/linorobot2_prototype#3-udev-rule).
+Remember to restart your computer if you just copied the udev rule.

+#### 5.4.4 The firmware uploaded but the nothing's happening.
+- Check if you're assigning the correct Teensy board when uploading the firmware.
+If you're unsure which Teensy board you're using, take a look at the label on the biggest chip found in your Teensy board and compare it with the boards shown on PJRC's [website](https://www.pjrc.com/teensy/).

 ## 6. Upload the firmware

 Upload the firmware by running: